HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

         ![Properties Panel](../../../../images/dam_collections_interface_view_information.png)

         - **Properties** tab - Allows you to update the collection name and description.
-        - **Access Control** - Allows you to set who can access the media assets in the Collection.
+        - **Access Control** tab - Allows you to set who can access the media assets in the collection.

     - **Delete** - Deletes the selected collection.